Contributing to Social Cohesion Through Development Cooperation – Trends, Approaches and Challenges

 German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)

-The workshop is organized on behalf of DIE’s research project “Social cohesion in Africa", which is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
-It comprises a team of researchers who are measuring social cohesion in order to identify different patterns of social cohesion in African societies and conduct research on driving factors of social cohesion.
+The workshop was organized on behalf of DIE’s research project “Social cohesion in Africa", which is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ).
+It comprises a team of researchers who are measuring social cohesion in order to identify different patterns of social cohesion in African societies and conducts research on driving factors of social cohesion.

 During our events photos and/or videos may be taken which may be published in various media for the purposes of documentation and PR activities.
 You have the right at any time to point out to the photographer or videographer that you do not want to be photographed or filmed.